aws-samples/eks-workshop/content/beginner/115_sg-per-pod/20_rds.md

 ```

 {{% notice info %}}
-It will take several minutes for the database to be created.
+It will take up to 4 minutes for the database to be created.
 {{% /notice %}}

 You can verify if it's available using this command.